What is a Smart Contract?

 Smarter Supply Chains

-Smart contracts and blockchain can contribute added transparency to supply chains of any industry and company.
+Smart contracts are an example of how blockchain can add transparency to supply chain in any industry and company.
 Smart contracts have the potential to eliminate systems based on written, paper errors and consolidate the lengthy channel approval process.
 This leads to an overall elimination of loss and fraud of inventory and information for all parties involved in the supply chain.

 Safety in Automobiles